henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/denovo_validation.md

 To automatically generate all the alignments run `sh run_alignments.sh` (this will take ~30 minutes)

-To softlink here pre-computed results run `sh run_soflinkAlignments.sh` (this will take ~2 minutes as PicardTools are exectued)
+To softlink here pre-computed results run `sh run_softlinkAlignments.sh` (this will take ~2 minutes as PicardTools are exectued)

 Let us see the various steps, we will use velvet assembly: